-Fig.(6): The CPN model for FIFO priority algorithm.
+Figure 6.
+The CPN model for FIFO priority.

-utilize the transportation system.
 Hence, this model supports both the cell and the machine levels.
 The heuristic model is designed to achieve the sequencing of the jobs when they arrive to utilize the machines at machine level.